- Syntax 1: Opening a preset connection: automatic management of connections

 - open a connection defined by a Connection variable.

-Caution: The order in which the functions for connecting to an HFSQL Client/Server database are called is important.
-See Optimizing the connection times to the HFSQL Client/Server databases for more details.
-Remark: From version 19, HFSQL is the new name of HyperFileSQL.
+Caution: The order of use of functions for connecting to an HFSQL Client/Server database is important..
+For more details, see Optimizing the connection times to the HFSQL Client/Server databases.
 Syntax

 Opening a preset connection Hide the details